-Facilitating growth experiments for Attest
+Facilitating growth experiments

 For example, our homepage bounce rate was north of 55%.
 A high bounce rate might indicate that potential prospects do not find what there are after.
 So we set out to understand why users drop out, and therefore, if we should/could make improvements.

-Research & User testing
+Research & user testing

 Analytics helped us to spot anomalies in the user flows and heat maps could inform us to a certain extent where users are able to digest information and/or where they were likely to bounce.